 A logical sequence is very important on a landing page.
 It gives a sensible structure the visitors will like to read.
 When they don't find the information arranged logically, they will scroll up and down several times to find the necessary information.
-Most prospects won’t show any mercy; they will simply close the page if it is not organized properly.
+Most prospects will close the page if it is not organized properly.

-With long form landing pages, organization and demarcation of the sections are even more important; the visitor will not lose the thread of information he’s reading on the page.
+With long form landing pages, organization and demarcation of the sections are even more important; the visitor will not lose the thread of information they're reading on the page.

 Human beings are wired to react to avoid pain.
-If they have come to your landing page, chances are they are in a situation that causes them some amount pain.
+If they have come to your landing page, chances are they're in a situation that causes them some pain.
 They are at your landing page to try to alleviate that pain.

-A pain trigger on your landing page reminds them of this pain by exaggerating it to a level that it becomes necessary for the visitor to address it immediately.
+A pain trigger on your landing page reminds them of this pain.

-Humans are also wired for instant gratification.
+Humans are wired for instant gratification.
 Once you make them notice this pain, they immediately start seeking the solution on your landing page.
-This is natural, as humans experience pain twice as intensely than a similar amount of pleasure.
+This is natural, as humans experience pain twice as intensely as they do pleasure.

-Use pleasure triggers here to address this pain and calm the customers down.
+Use pleasure triggers here to address this pain.
 It’s like saying “Don’t worry, we have the solution for you”.
 When you present these solutions, they experience pleasure and are ready to be converted.

-Make sure, you don’t leave them high and dry.
-This means, always pair pleasure triggers after the pain triggers.
+Make sure you don’t leave them high and dry.
+This means, always pair pleasure triggers with the pain triggers.

 A strong copywriter helps you address these, and a few other psychological principles in your landing page copy.